guysoft/Ockle/src/doc/source/Webserver.rst

 Helper fuctions for generating multi-choice config pages
 --------------------------------------------------------

-When creating config pages with multi choice fields, you *must* populate the ``multiListChoices`` variable and pass it to the temlate, this can be done using the :mod:`views.multiChoiceGenerators` module:
+When creating config pages with multi choice fields, you *must* populate the ``multiListChoices`` variable and pass it to the template, this can be done using the :mod:`views.multiChoiceGenerators` module:

 .. automodule:: views.multiChoiceGenerators
    :members: